pistachionet/my-restaurant-list/README.md

 # Navid's Restaurant List

 ### Goal: This is a simple REST API model I created to enable front-end and back-end communication.
-This was a side project that I worked to get a better understanding of how web applications are connected from the front-end to the back-end.
+This was a side project that I worked early in college to get a better understanding of how web applications are connected from the front-end to the back-end.
 * Takeaways:
   * The differences between client-side and server-side rendering
   * How to apply REST API's to enable the front-end and back-end to communicate